piyush-jain1/jekyll-now/_posts/2017-08-10-GeometryPackage.md

 # Geometry package: Implement boolean operations on polygons ##
 As part of GSoC 2017 , this project is intended to implement a set of boolean operations and supporting function for acting on polygons.
 These include the standard set of potential operations such as union/OR, intersection/AND, difference/subtraction, and exclusiveor/XOR.
 Other things to be implemented are the following functions: polybool, ispolycw, poly2ccw, poly2cw, poly2fv, polyjoin, and polysplit.<br/>

+This Repository (https://github.com/piyush-jain1/GSoC17OctaveGeometry) is a clone(fork) of the Geometry Package which is a part of the Octave Forge Project (http://octave.sourceforge.net/).</br>
+This fork adds new functions to the official Geometry Package as part of GSoC (Google Summer of Code) 2016.

+The official Geometry Package can be found here (https://sourceforge.net/p/octave/geometry/ci/default/tree/)

+## Added files and functions
+1. /inst/polygons2d/clipPolygon_mrf.m
+2. /inst/polygons2d/private/\__poly2struct\__.m
+3. /src/martinez.cpp
+4. /src/polygon.cpp
+5. /src/utilities.cpp
+6. /src/polybool_mrf.cc
+7. /inst/polygons2d/funcAliases

 ## Bonding Period
 After discussion with my mentor and keeping my proposal in mind, I tried to understand and enlist the tasks more specifically and in detail.
 I first tried to understand the conventions and other things about the organisation.
 I tried to understand the first basic thing which I will need throughout this project, i.e. how we create an oct-interface for the C++ codes to be executable in Octave.
 My first goal was to explore the possibility if the already implemented mex-interface geometry package can be improved in performance by replacing it with oct-interface.
 So, for understanding how these oct-files work and other things , I started to  implement something in oct-files and getting familiar with it.